bhrt-sharma/capsnet-coco/README.md

 # Acknowledgements

-We used [this repository's implementation](https://github.com/www0wwwjs1/Matrix-Capsules-EM-Tensorflow) of capsule networks with EM routing
+We used [this repository's implementation](https://github.com/gyang274/capsulesEM) of capsule networks with EM routing.